-Minneapolis spends $63G on private security detail for council members who received death threats
+Minneapolis council members calling to defund police spend $63G on private security details after receiving death threats

 The security details reportedly cost the city $4,500 a day in taxpayer dollars.